A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Note to LWG: Because all modifiers have preconditions, they all have narrow

-contracts and are not unconditionally noexcept
+contracts and are not unconditionally noexcept.

 constexpr iterator insert(const_iterator position, const value_type& x);